dantavares/dynv6-updater/README.md

 # dynv6-updater
-A PowerShell app to update your dynv6 ddns
+A PowerShell app to update your dynv6 ddns.

+Only run this PowerShell script with 3 parameters:
+1- Your Host - Mandatory
+2- Yout Token - Mandatory
+3- Uptate Interval in seconds - If is null, default of 1800 (30 minutes)

+Example: powershell ./DynV6_Updater.ps1 myhost.v6.rocks blablablablablabla 600

+Or you can simply use Start-DynV6_Updater.cmd batch file, dont forguet to edit and suppy your credentials.